Y0Coss/docs-fork/pages/network/load_balancer/create_http_https/guide.en-gb.md

 A frontend will be created to listen on port 80, while another will listen on port 443 with an SSL/TLS certificate.
 These frontends will be configured to direct their traffic to a common HTTP farm.
 This farm can have one or more servers, depending on the chosen / adapted configuration.

-As a reminder, the OVHcloud Load Balancer service is composed of 4 elementary parts :
+As a reminder, the OVHcloud Load Balancer service is composed of 4 elementary parts:

-- the `frontends` ;
+- the `frontends`;
-- the `farms` of servers and their `servers` ;
+- the `farms` of servers and their `servers`;
-- the advanced `routes` between Frontends and Server Farms ;
+- the advanced `routes` between Frontends and Server Farms;
 - the `SSL/TLS` certificates allowing TCP and/or HTTP connections to be encrypted.

 ## Requirements

-- Have an [OVHcloud Load balancer](/links/network/load-balancer) offer in your OVHcloud account.
+- Have an [OVHcloud Load balancer](/links/network/load-balancer) offer in your OVHcloud account
-- Be logged in to your [OVHcloud Control Panel](/links/manager).
+- You must  be logged in to your [OVHcloud Control Panel](/links/manager)
 - Have a configured farm
 - Have a configured frontend
 - Have an SSL certificate

 ## Instructions

-**Table of contents**
+## Table of contents

 - [Add a server farm](#farm)
 - [Add a server](#server)